 West Ashley dentist describes basic oral health habits for kids

 Starting kids off with good oral health habits is essential for helping them maintain a beautiful smile for life.
-Dr. Greenberg of Mouth Carolina Dentistry is a cosmetic and general family dentist who can provide patients of all ages with the education they need to achieve and maintain a healthy smile.
+Dr. Greenberg of Mouth Carolina Dentistry, PA is a cosmetic and general family dentist who can provide patients of all ages with the education they need to achieve and maintain a healthy smile.
 Here are just a few suggestions he offers when it comes to oral health for kids!

 Brushing is essential to removing food particles, sugars, plaque, and bacteria from the teeth and gums.
 As soon as a child can brush their teeth, they should do so after every meal.
 Even infants without any teeth can benefit from a damp cloth rubbed over their gums to remove any remaining milk.
 Brushing as soon as teeth develop can help keep tooth decay at bay and reduce the risk of periodontal disease.

 Flossing is important because it removes food particles from between teeth.
 These food particles can become trapped and promote bacteria that can negatively affect the smile.
 Parents should teach their children how to properly floss as soon as they have adjacent teeth and can handle floss properly.
 Parents can offer guidance and enforce flossing at least once a day to maintain good oral health.

 Dental examinations should be done at least twice a year.
 This can help